preactjs/preact-www/content/en/blog/signal-boosting.md

 Each time a plain signal changes it also increments a _global version number_, shared between all plain signals.
 Each computed signal keeps track of the last global version number they've seen.
 If the global version hasn't changed since last computation, then recomputation can be skipped early.
 There couldn't be any changes to any computed value anyway in that case.

-When a computed signal gets notified by its dependencies it flags its cached value as (possibly) outdated.
+When a computed signal gets a notification from its dependencies it flags its cached value as (possibly) outdated.
 As described earlier, computed signals don't always get notifications.
-But when they do, we can take advantage of it.
+But when they do we can take advantage of it.

 Putting this all together we end up with the following algorithm for trying to wiggle out of working too hard: